dainst/idai-field/README.md

 $ npm run package:[mac|win|lnx]
 ```

-If used with one of the suffixes, only packages for the selected target platform get created.
-When the command has finished execution, you find packages of the application for different operating systems in the `release` directory.
+Only packages for the selected target platform are created.
+When the command has finished execution, you find packages of the application in the `release` directory.

 Please note that when using **Windows**, due to nested node_modules and the
 windows default maximum path length you might be running into errors while attempting